Father Michael “Barts” Barletta

 Assigned as follows:

-Summary of Sexual Abuse Allegations against Father Michael Barletta:
+Summary of Sexual Abuse Allegations against Fr.
+Michael Barletta:

 THE CONCERNS ABOUT BARLETTA START EARLY

-In 1968, according to Diocesan Secret Archive documents reviewed by the grand jury, Bishop Alfred Watson wrote in his own hand that there were concerns about Father Michael Barletta’s interactions with high school boys.
+Fr.
+Michael Barletta was ordained a priest in 1966, who served in multiple parishes in the Diocese of Erie.
+According to media reports, in 2018, he was named publicly as accused in the PA Grand Jury report.
+Diocesan Secret Archive documents reviewed by the grand jury revealed that Bishop Alfred Watson wrote in his own hand that there were concerns about Father Michael Barletta’s interactions with high school boys.
 He noted that Barletta “spends much time counselling high school boys – a small number only.”
 Nothing suggests additional action was taken or why the note had to be kept under Bishop’s lock and key as opposed to Barletta’s regular personnel file.

 - A FELLOW PRIEST IS ORDERED BY BISHOP WATSON TO FORGET SEEING A NAKED BOY IN BARLETTA’S ROOM